vala-lang/awesome-vala/README.md

 ## GUI Programming

-- [GTK+](https://www.gtk.org/) - the de facto library fro GUI development in Vala.
+- [GTK+](https://www.gtk.org/) - The de facto library fro GUI development in Vala.
 Bindings are included with the vala compiler.

 ## Multimedia Processing